Cannabis 14

 Did I mention that CGRW is not included in the Index?

-In Table 1, the current constituency of the Index, 14 stocks, are listed (as of 4/7/2017 from Bloomberg).
+In Table 1, the current constituency of the Index, 14 stocks are listed (as of 4/7/2017 from Bloomberg).

 Acceptable Risk